-Our named governor is Mr K Karantzis.
-He is responsible for working with the SENDCO to support SEND provision across the school.
+Our SEND governor is responsible for working with the SENDCO to support SEND provision across the school.
 SEND information is regularly reported to the governors.
 The governing body's policies in regards to SEND, Safeguarding, disability and equality ensure the duty of the school to:

-Make referrals

-• Seek advice and support from the local authority and other bodies to meet the needs of children with SEND.
+- Make referrals - Seek advice and support from the local authority and other bodies to meet the needs of children with SEND.